StevenLoaiza/Machine_Learning/README.md

 [TOC- and inline link]

-# <a href="https://github.com/StevenLoaiza/Machine_Learning/blob/master/Introduction/Machine%20Learning%20-%20A%20simple%20approach.ipynb">A Simple Approach</a>
+# <a id="simple" href="https://github.com/StevenLoaiza/Machine_Learning/blob/master/Introduction/Machine%20Learning%20-%20A%20simple%20approach.ipynb">A Simple Approach</a>
 <p> Brief Description of what will be shown in this document</p>